dndworld/dndworld.github.io/docs/dev-fyi.md

 ### Standard Emojis

-Standard emojis are Unicode characters and thus supported by default, both by Retype and Discord.
+Standard emojis are provided by [Mojee](https://mojee.io/emojis/).
+The list is largely similar but not the same as Discord's.

 Retype uses the same `:name:` syntax as Discord to insert emojis by name into page content.